jorop/landscaping-docs/docs/landcover.md

 ## Material Layers

 A whole bunch of checkboxes will appear.
 So what is that about?
 Well, here we assign the layers of the Landscape Material to one or multiple landcover types aka landuses.
-One Material Layer can have one or more landcover types but not vice versa.
+The `Landuse Types` are read from the flcass attribute of the shapes in the shapefile.
+One Material Layer can have one or more landuse types but not vice versa.
 Notice, that the column of the landcover type gets grayed out, if you assign it to a Material Layer.
 If a Material Layer has the same name as the landcover type, it will appear already selected.
 It is not mandatory, to select every landuse type nor Material Layer.
 Weightmaps will only be created for those landuses, which are assigned to a Material Layer.
 For everything else, the Default Layer is used.

 > All Material Layers in use are generated as weightblended